Titus Brown, Associate Professor of Veterinary Medicine

 Bala Rajaratnam, Professor of Statistics

-studies the theoretical and applied aspects of high dimensionality and extracting complex multivariate dependencies, including correlation-covariance estimation.
+.
+He studies the theoretical and applied aspects of high dimensionality and extracting complex multivariate dependencies, including correlation-covariance estimation.
 His applied projects include applications in health and environmental sciences.

 Senior Faculty Affiliates